ncapps/python-workout/README.md

 # get a list of files matching a pattern
 for one_filename in p.glob('*.conf'):
     print(one_filename)
 ```

+### Exercise 22 - Reading and writing CSV
+- Python comes with a `csv` module that handles writing to and reading from CSV files
+- You can use `with` to open two separate files
+- Use `csv.reader` to read delimited records.
+Use the `delimiter` argument to separate on a character other than `,`
+- Use `csv.writer` to write delimited records

 # Resources
 Python Workout by Reuven Lerner, Published by Manning Publications, 2020